realumhelp/Creality-K1-and-K1-Max_wiki/Update-Fluidd.md

 To update to the latest version, follow these steps:

-- On original Fluidd Web Interface go to `Configuration` and open `moonraker.conf` file and add this lines at the bottom:
+- On original Fluidd Web Interface go to `Configuration`, open `moonraker.conf` file and add this lines at the bottom:

   ```
   [update_manager]